 Barstow > Santa Monica

 The last day "on the road" starts today.
-Past picturesque coastal towns we continue along the Highway 1 and see the Pacific with its white sandy beaches on the legendary Pacific coast and continue towards Los Angeles.
-From Oceanside on we will take the Interstate straight to Los Angeles to Santa Monica Boulevard.
-Our Route 66 adventure tour ends here at the pier of Santa Monica, where we will spend our last night directly on the promenade.
-During our final dinner we will reminisce about our bus tour dream journey.
+From Barstow we will travel the last miles on the Route 66 to Victorville and then take the Interstate straight to Los Angeles.
+Our Route 66 bus tour ends here at the Pier of Santa Monica, where we will spend our last night directly on the promenade.
+During our final dinner we will reminisce about our common bus tour.

 Route 66 Dream Bus Tour - what's included: